ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

     APIC Error 400: invalid data at line '1'.
 Attributes are missing, tag 'attributes' must be specified first, before any other tag
         Although the JSON specification allows unordered elements, the APIC REST API requires that the JSON ``attributes`` element precede the ``children`` array or other elements.
 So you need to ensure that your payload conforms to this requirement.
 Sorting your dictionary keys will do the trick just fine.
-If you don't have any attributes, it may be necessary to add: ``attributes: {}`` as the APIC does expect the entry to proceed any ``children``.
+If you don't have any attributes, it may be necessary to add: ``attributes: {}`` as the APIC does expect the entry to precede any ``children``.

     APIC Error 801: property descr of uni/tn-TENANT/ap-AP failed validation for value 'A "legacy" network'